Adobe-Marketing-Cloud-Apps/aem-apps-lab-developer/lessons/module3/README.md

 Creating a new PhoneGap Enterprise App starts with a well-defined project structure that not only simplifies installation to AEM but also enables web developers to continue using the same tools they are familiar with.

-Components are an integral part to the AEM authoring experience.
-They are the building blocks that developers provide to authors for assembling mobile app pages.

 ## Lesson 1 – Project Structure

 ### Exercise 1: Project Overview